jaydarkseed757/topmem/README.md

 walked.
 A process that disappears mid-scan is skipped rather than reported as an error.

-**Grouping is by command name, not by cgroup or user.** Two unrelated programs that happen to share a basename — say, two different `python3` services — are summed into one row.
-Where that matters, `ps` with an explicit `-o` format is the better tool.
+**Grouping is by name, not by cgroup, user, or path.** Two unrelated programs that happen to share a basename — say, a Django service and an unrelated maintenance script, both `python3` — are summed into one row.
+That is a deliberate trade for readability.
+Where the distinction matters, `ps` with an explicit `-o` format or a per-cgroup view via `systemd-cgtop` is the better tool.

 **Shared pages are counted repeatedly.** RSS includes shared libraries and copy-on-write pages, so summing across processes double-counts memory that physically exists once.
 The totals are useful for ranking, not for accounting;
 `smem` with its PSS column is the right tool if you need figures that add up.

-## Notes
+## Implementation notes

 The script runs under `set -euo pipefail`.
 Truncation to N rows happens inside `awk` rather than via `head`, deliberately: `head` closing the pipe would `SIGPIPE` the upstream `sort`, which `pipefail` would then surface as a script failure on an otherwise normal run.
+The pipeline as a whole is checked explicitly, so a genuine failure — `sort` running out of temp space, say — is reported with the script name and PID rather than as a bare error from a subprocess.

-Per-process data is read with bash builtins rather than `tr`, `head`, and per-field `awk` calls.
+Per-process data is read with bash builtins rather than `tr`, `head`, and per-field `awk` calls, and the scan of `/proc/<pid>/status` stops once both fields of interest have been seen.
 On a host with several hundred processes this removes roughly five forks per PID, which is the difference between a script that returns promptly and one that noticeably does not.